STORY

 WILD & FUNKY

-Processing techniques that push flavor, texture, and aroma boundaries, often leveraging controlled fermentation, extended drying, or microbial innovation.
+Producers use experimental techniques to push the boundaries of flavor, texture, and aroma, leveraging controlled fermentation, extended drying, or microbial innovation.

 Fermentation